trivedi-vatsal/ai-teammate/README.md

 **Ready to revolutionize your code reviews?** 🚀

-AI Teammate will help you build better software by providing intelligent, unbiased code analysis on every pull request.
-Focus on what matters most - the code itself.
+AI Teammate's enhanced dual-comment system provides:

+- **Executive summaries** for stakeholders and project managers
+- **Technical deep-dives** for developers and code reviewers
+- **Smart cost management** with built-in token usage tracking
+- **Scalable processing** that handles both small fixes and large refactors

-**Star this repository** if you find it helpful!
+**Star this repository** if you find it helpful! ⭐

+---

+## 📊 Test Coverage

+Current test coverage: **92.47%** with comprehensive testing of:

+- Core review functionality and error handling
+- All three review depth modes (basic, comprehensive, expert)
+- XML prompt generation and validation
+- Token management and file processing logic